Healing From Childhood TraumaAnxiety/DepressionParenting/Having ChildrenRomantic RelationshipsCareer/AdultingPep TalksSelf-CareMisc

 These biopsychosocial impacts stemming from a trauma background can and often include:

 • Maladaptive beliefs about yourself, others, and the world around you.
-For example: “I’m too broken to be loved, no one will ever love me.” or “No one can be trusted; everyone always leaves me.” or “The world is out to get me.
+For example: “I’m too broken to be loved, no one will ever love me.”
+“No one can be trusted; everyone always leaves me.” or “The world is out to get me.
 I have to be on guard.”

 • Maladaptive behaviors to cope with intolerable feelings (feelings of vulnerability, loneliness, fear, etc.).
-For example: developing an eating disorder, engaging in risky sexual behaviors, becoming obsessive about work, and using substances to numb out to name but a few.
+For example: developing an eating disorder.
+Engaging in risky sexual behaviors.
+Becoming obsessive about work.
+And using substances to numb out to name but a few.

 • Challenges with emotional regulation and appropriate emotional expression skills.
 For example: feeling easily triggered often, experiencing explosive rage, feeling a lack of feelings altogether, and being unable/unwilling to share your emotions with others.